esonkcoc/SE-Basics/git_notes.md

 ## Commit

 Once **staged**, your file can be **committed** by executing the command `git commit -m`.
 Following the command, a message within quotation marks about the **commit** can be appended. e.g., `git commit -m "Add git_notes.md"`. `-m` represents the ability to leave a short message, without opening a text editor.
-Without `-m`, a text editor will open, allowing you to write an extensive or multi-line **commit** message.

-In Vim, you can save a commit message and proceed with your Git commit using the following steps:
+Without `-m`, a Vim text editor will open, allowing you to write an extensive or multi-line **commit** message.
+In Vim, you can save a longer **commit** message and proceed with your Git **commit** using the following steps:

-1. Write your commit message in Vim's editing mode.
+1. Write your **commit** message in Vim's editing mode.
-2. To save the commit message, press `Esc` to ensure you're in normal mode.
+2. To save the **commit** message, press 'Esc' to ensure you are in *normal mode*.
-3. Then, type `:w` and press `Enter`.
-This command writes (saves) the file.
+3. Type `:w` and press 'Return'.
+This command writes the file. `:w` saves the content of the file without exiting Vim.
-4. After saving the commit message, you can complete the commit by following the Git instructions in your terminal or by using Git commands.
+4. After writing the **commit** message, you can complete the **commit** by following the Git instructions in your terminal or by using Git commands.

-By using `:w`, you save the content of the file without exiting Vim.
-After saving, you can continue with the Git commit process.

-To exit Vim when you're done, you can use the `:q` command or `:q!` if you want to discard changes and forcefully quit.
+To exit Vim use the `:q` command or `:q!` if you want to discard changes and force quit.
 If you need to both save and quit, you can use `:wq`.

-Remember to press `Esc` before entering these Vim commands to ensure you're in normal mode, where commands like `:w` and `:q` are recognized.
+Remember to press 'Esc' before entering Vim commands to ensure you are in *normal mode* where they are recognised.

 ## Push